exasol/virtual-schemas/doc/user-guide/faq.md

 **Solution**:

-- This happens because the JDBC driver requires more permissions that we provide by default.
+- This happens because the JDBC driver requires more permissions than we provide by default.
 You can disable a security manager of the corresponding driver in EXAoperation to solve this problem.

 [dialects]: dialects.md